HaozheH3/HaozheH3.github.io/_pages/about.md

 ---

-I am a PhD student at the Hong Kong University of Science and Technology (HKUST), advised by [Prof. Fangzhen Lin](https://cse.hkust.edu.hk/~flin/), and in close collaboration with [Prof. Wenhu Chen](https://wenhuchen.github.io/) at the University of Waterloo.
+I am a PhD student at the Hong Kong University of Science and Technology (HKUST), advised by [Prof. Fangzhen Lin](https://cse.hkust.edu.hk/~flin/), and in close collaboration with [Prof. Wenhu Chen](https://wenhuchen.github.io/) at the University of Waterloo and [Ge Zhang](https://scholar.google.com/citations?user=qyTrq4kAAAAJ&hl=zh-CN) at ByteDance Seed.
 I am fortunate to be supported by the **Hong Kong PhD Fellowship Scheme (HKPFS)**, with only 300 awardees across Hong Kong each year.

 My research focuses on <u>Large Language Models (LLMs) and Vision-Language Models (VLMs), Reasoning, RL and agents</u>.
-My recent work includes developing RL-based approaches to enhance VLM and LLM reasoning, as seen in projects like [VL-Rethinker](https://tiger-ai-lab.github.io/VL-Rethinker/), [Autocode](https://arxiv.org/abs/2502.00691), [ACECoder](https://arxiv.org/abs/2502.01718), and [HTL](https://arxiv.org/abs/2402.15729).
+My recent work includes developing RL-based approaches to enhance VLM and LLM reasoning, as seen in projects like [REverse-Engineered Reasoning (REER)](https://haozheh3.github.io/REER_DeepWriter/), [Hierarchical-Reasoner](https://www.arxiv.org/abs/2509.03646), [Pixel-Reasoner](https://tiger-ai-lab.github.io/Pixel-Reasoner/), [VL-Rethinker](https://tiger-ai-lab.github.io/VL-Rethinker/).
 For a comprehensive list of my publications, please visit [my Google Scholar](https://scholar.google.ca/citations?user=V96YGIMAAAAJ&hl=en).

-Prior to joining HKUST, I worked as a Researcher at INF Technology, advised by [Dr. Wei Chu](https://weichu.github.io/), and as an AI Engineer at Alibaba, under the guidance of [Dr. Chao Du](https://duchao0726.github.io/).
+Prior to joining HKUST, I worked as a Research Engineer at Alibaba, under the guidance of [Dr. Chao Du](https://duchao0726.github.io/).
 These experiences allowed me to deepen my expertise in AI and machine learning while contributing to impactful industry projects.

 Prior to these working experiences, I was recognized as one of the **Outstanding Graduates of Shanghai** (top 1% province-wide) when studying at ShanghaiTech, and I was awarded the prestigious **National Scholarship** (top 0.2% nation-wide) at Wuhan University in 2017.